gsurrel/PROFIT/README.md

 > How about `PROFIT` - Process Resource Oversight and Information Tracker?
 It's a playful and amusing acronym that highlights the utility's purpose of keeping an eye on resource usage while also suggesting that it helps you make more "profitable" decisions regarding system resources.

-Note it lacks the `F` so I needed to fix it.
+Note it lacks the `F`, so I needed to fix it.

 Here is what you avoided: